‘Give me the money’: Clerk describes moment man armed with gun held up Methuen store

 The suspect ran out of the store without any cash.

-“I wasn’t scared,” the clerk said.
+“I wasn’t scared,” the clerk added.
 “If I was scared, I would have fainted.
 I was not scared.”

 Anyone with information is asked to call Methuen police.